Skip to this page's content

 Possible changes in 2026:

-- The President's proposed 2026 budget includes significant cuts to HUD and housing programs, including self-sufficiency programs, but that budget is not final.
+• The President's proposed 2026 budget and Congressional House and Senate proposed budgets all include cuts to HUD and housing programs, including vouchers, public housing, and self-sufficiency programs, but those are proposals and the 2026 budget is not yet final.

-- KCHA will monitor development of the 2026 federal budget and advocate for fully funding HUD and housing programs.
+• KCHA will monitor development of the 2026 federal budget and continue to advocate for fully funding HUD and housing programs.

 KCHA's primary goal is to ensure housing stability for our residents and voucher tenants.
 We will continue to monitor federal funding and policy, and we will post any updates on this page.